Dormant Bank Account & What It Means for Your Business

-A dormant business bank account occurs when an account has no owner-initiated transactions for more than 24 months.
-These include withdrawals, deposits, and transfers consisting of cash, check, automated clearing house (ACH), and wire transactions.
+A dormant business bank account occurs when an account has no owner-initiated transactions—such as withdrawals, deposits, and cash, check, automated clearing house (ACH), or wire transfers—for more than 24 months.
 This can apply to deposit, investment, and retirement accounts.
-Interest accrued isn’t considered a transaction to keep an account active.
+Interest accrued is not considered a transaction to keep an account active.

 How a Business Bank Account Becomes Dormant

 Before a business checking account becomes dormant, it first becomes inactive.
 An account is classified as inactive if there are no owner-initiated transactions for 12 months.
 Some banks might reach out at this point to notify you that your account is now inactive.
-After another 12 months without activity, it becomes dormant, and your bank may charge a monthly fee while it’s inactive or dormant.
-If your dormant account has a zero balance, the bank may close your account.

 What To Do When Your Account Becomes Dormant